ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Making-a-PR.rst

    * If your pull request depends on another pull request, clearly reference the dependency in the pull request description.
    * If your changes are planned to be released with a specific version of ROS, include that version of ROS in the pull request description.
 * **Documenting your code changes**
-   * If your pull request is for code changes, ensure you propose any required documentation updates (including API documentation, feature documentation, and release notes) in another pull request.
+   * If your pull request is for code changes, try to make any relevant documentation updates (including API documentation, feature documentation, and release notes) in the same pull request.

 2 Submitting the pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^